 What does it want to journey through elements of the world that might be socioeconomically one of a kind from home?
 How can travelers navigate the challenges, opportunities — and occasionally powerful feelings — of respectfully exploring cultures with lower earnings, different cultural styles, and far fewer luxuries?

-“Many of us need to connect to human beings not like us, and we realize that’s an excellent thing it’s correct for our democracy, exact for our souls, exact for our communities,” Taranath said.
-“But we’re additionally not positive about the way to achieve this because of the persistent inequities in race, economics, and worldwide positioning.
+“Many of us need to connect to human beings who are not like us, and we realize that’s an excellent thing—it’s right for our democracy, right for our souls, right for our communities,” Taranath said.
+But we’re additionally not positive about how to achieve this because of the persistent inequities in race, economics, and worldwide positioning.

 “And having precise intentions and understanding how to join are various things.”